 Not only will this method make answering the question easier, it will also streamline the process.
 You’ll be able to cross-reference keywords as you read through the passage.

 Examiners will be looking to see that you understand the different stages and development of an argument.
-They also want to see that you can read material quickly to get the gist of the main ideas, which then allows you to focus on key words and elements of the passage.

 Loading More Content